 Whether you work with English learners, students with disabilities, or early childhood education students, these clips are still a great resource for introducing new literacy, spelling, and punctuation concepts in a fun way.
-Here’s a list of five of my favorites:
+Here’s a list of five favorites:

 The Director and the Musketeer This hilarious clip teaches kids the meaning of the word all.
 Rita Moreno, Bill Cosby, and Morgan Freeman camp it up.